RTI Fellow Program

 The RTI Fellow Program has three levels: Fellow, Senior Fellow, and Distinguished Fellow.
 The Fellow position provides opportunities for high-potential individuals to enter the RTI Fellow Program for the purpose of enhancing their scientific stature.
 The Senior Fellow appointment is for highly talented individuals who have demonstrated substantial scientific achievement and leadership.
 The Distinguished Fellow appointment is for exceptionally talented individuals whose internationally recognized scientific accomplishments have had a significant impact on RTI and society.

-Candidates for positions in the RTI Fellow Program must demonstrate a record of substantial scientific achievement.
-Such achievements might include
+Candidates must demonstrate a record of substantial scientific achievement, such as

 - Discovering or developing new technical knowledge and scientific methods

 - Leading and participating in successful collaborative research efforts

 - Contributing to scientific literature, meetings, and conferences